 District leadership follows a protocol when making any type of school closure/delay decision.
 These procedures include careful monitoring of multiple reports, coordinating with local agencies, and evaluating the district’s ability to safely open school doors on-time.
-“If the roads are not safe for our busses, this would most definitely influence the decision,” Gallagher noted as an example that could result in either a delay or a closure.

 In addition, parents and students can check the OSAA website at www.osaa.org to monitor athletics schedules and find updates about possible reschedules of canceled competitions.

 When the decision is made to close or delay school, the following means are used to communicate this closure to parents and to the community:

 In the event of a school closure, due to inclement weather or other emergency, Brookings-Harbor School District will notify the following: